juimin/learning/README.md

 # learning
 Learning about different languages

+## School

+Coursework Completed at the University of Washington

+## AIND

+Coursework as part of the Udacity Artificial Intelligence Nanodegree

 ## Advent of Code

 The advent2020 package contains a CLI used to running advent of code 2020 challenges